robobot97/Journey-Assistant/README.md

 # Journey-Assistant
-A tool which sends automatic updates for frequent travel journies.
+A tool which sends automatic updates for frequent travel journeys.